tweakoz/cvm/README.md

 --------------
 Right now I'm writing a C++ web app (yes !).
 I try to deploy it on my ubuntu server.
 Unfortunately, it's not as simple as copying sources and compiling...

 First, I use a lot of libraries that need to be installed on the server as well.
-Ubuntu has packages for most of them, but they are outdated.
+Ubuntu has packages for most of them, but they are outdated for me.
 So I need to download the sources and recompile the latest version...

 ...in fact no !
 Not the latest version but the same exact version my app is currently using.
 Which version was it already ?